Fourqui/tv/README.md

 Examples: *abc-7-koat-us.png | discovery-channel-us.png | syfy-br.png | fox-crime-it.png | kanal-5-se.png*

-Plus channels are identified with "plus", example: *challenge-plus-uk.png*
+Plus channels are identified with "plus", example: *challenge-plus-uk.png* For Australia the +2 channels are *fox-hits-plus-2-au.png*

-If ampersand(&) is present in channel name then it will be replaced "and", example: *a-and-e-us.png*
+If ampersand(&) is present in channel name then it will be replaced with "and", example: *a-and-e-us.png*

-For channels that dont authenticate with a major broadcaster then I will use the city/county/state,
+For channels that dont authenticate with a network affiliate or Owned-and-operated station then I will use the city/county/state,
-Example: *7-news-miami-wsvn-us.png  7-news-boston-whdh-us.png*
+Example: *7-news-miami-wsvn-us.png | 7-news-boston-whdh-us.png*

 Be aware of the dash when searching for a logo in a long list of channels, include it in your search to be more precise, example: *channel-4* instead of ~~channel 4~~.
 A horizontal version of a logo will have hz in its name if there's a regular version also,